darktable-org/dtdocs/content/module-reference/processing-modules/color-balance.md

 ---

 **Note:** The shadows, mid-tones and highlights sliders can take up a great deal of space in the _color balance_ module.
-The overall layout of these sliders can therefore be cycled through three different layouts by clicking on the title _shadows, mid-tones, highlights_.
-You can also set the default layout via a setting in [preferences > darkroom > colorbalance slider block layout](../../preferences-settings/darkroom.md).
+The overall layout of these sliders can therefore be cycled through three different layouts by clicking on the _shadows, mid-tones, highlights_ heading.
+You can also set the default layout with [preferences > darkroom > colorbalance slider block layout](../../preferences-settings/darkroom.md).

 ---

 optimize luma
 : The color-picker beside the optimize luma label will select the whole image and optimize the factors for shadows, mid-tones and highlights so that the average luminance of the image is 50% Lab, the maximum is 100% and the minimum is 0%, at the output of this module.
 This is essentially histogram normalization, similar to that performed by the [_levels_](./levels.md) module.
 The optimizer is only really accurate when used in _slope, offset, power_ mode.

 : If you want more control, you can define three control patches by using the color pickers beside each factor slider to sample luminance in selected areas.
-The shadows color picker samples the minimum luminance, the mid-tones color picker samples the average, and the highlights color picker samples the maximum luminance.
+The _shadows_ color picker samples the minimum luminance, the _mid-tones_ color picker samples the average luminance, and the _highlights_ color picker samples the maximum luminance.
 The most sensitive parameter is the mid-tones factor, since selecting a slightly different area can lead to dramatic parameter changes.
 Using the factors color pickers alone, without triggering the luma optimization, will allow you to perform adjustments without general optimization, but each parameter is always computed taking the other two into account.
 Once patches are selected, the label changes to read “optimize luma from patches”.
 To reset one patch, you can just redo the selection.
 Patches are not saved in the parameters and are retained only during the current session.

-: It is important to note that the luminance adjustment targets only the output of the _color balance_ module and does not account for other luminance adjustments performed in modules coming later in the pixelpipe (e.g. [_filmic rgb_](./filmic-rgb.md), [_tone curve_](./tone-curve.md), [_color zones_](./color-zones.md), [_levels_](./levels.md)).
-Using the _color balance_ to remap the luminance globally on the image is not recommended because it does not preserve the original colors, and modules such as [_tone curve_](./tone-curve.md) or [_filmic rgb_](./filmic-rgb.md) are better suited for this purpose.
-Luminance adjustments in _color balance_ are better suited for local correction, in combination with color adjustments, for color-grading with masks.
+: It is important to note that the luminance adjustment targets only the output of the _color balance_ module and does not account for adjustments performed in other modules later in the pixelpipe (e.g. [_filmic rgb_](./filmic-rgb.md), [_tone curve_](./tone-curve.md), [_color zones_](./color-zones.md), [_levels_](./levels.md)).
+Using the _color balance_ module to remap the luminance globally on the image is not recommended because it does not preserve the original colors -- modules such as [_tone curve_](./tone-curve.md) or [_filmic rgb_](./filmic-rgb.md) are better suited for this purpose.
+Luminance adjustments in _color balance_ are better performed, in combination with color adjustments, using masks.

 neutralize colors
 : In an image where some areas are exposed to direct sunlight and some areas are exposed to reflected light (shadows), or where several artificial light sources are present simultaneously, shadows and highlights often have different color temperatures.
 These images are particularly difficult to correct since no general white balance will match all the colors at once.
 The color neutralization optimizer aims at helping you find the complementary color for shadows, midtones, and highlights so that all the color casts are reverted, and the average color of the image is a neutral gray.